yesihaveidea/myrtille/DOCUMENTATION.md

 - The installer configures the RDP server on the local machine according to the Myrtille specifications (see above comment regarding NLA); any subsequent configuration changes may make Myrtille to dysfunction or stop working.

 ## Troubleshoot
-First at all, ensure the Myrtille prerequisites are met (see README.md file).
+First at all, ensure the Myrtille prerequisites are met (see "Prerequisites" section).

 - The installation fails
 	- Check the Windows events logs ("System", "Application", etc.).